The Boroughs: Development

 The eight-part series received a series order from Netflix in April 2023.
 Jeffrey Addiss and Will Matthews created the show and are the showrunners.
-Ben Taylor is directing multiple episodes and is an executive producer, alongside The Duffer Brothers, Addiss & Matthews and Hilary Leavitt on behalf of Upside Down Pictures under the company’s overall deal with Netflix.
+Ben Taylor directed multiple episodes and served as an executive producer, alongside The Duffer Brothers, Addiss & Matthews and Hilary Leavitt on behalf of Upside Down Pictures under the company's overall deal with Netflix.

+On June 17, 2026, Netflix canceled the series after one season.

 Casting

 Bill Pullman, Geena Davis, Clarke Peters, Alfred Molina, Denis O'Hare, and Alfre Woodard were cast in September 2024.
 Later that month, Jena Malone, Carlos Miranda, Seth Numrich and Alice Kremelberg joined the cast.
 In November 2024, Rafael Casal, Ed Begley Jr., Jane Kaczmarek, Eric Edelstein, Dee Wallace and Mousa Hussein Kraish joined the cast in recurring roles.

 Filming

 Filming began in September 2024.
 Filming locations include Albuquerque and Santa Fe, New Mexico.

+Release

+The series premiered on Netflix on May 21, 2026..
+In its first week, according to figures reported in Deadline Hollywood, the drew in "5.6m views", debuting in second place on Netflix's TV series chart behind Nemesis, then in its second week of release.
+Collider reported that this accounted for 35 million hours viewed.

+Reception

+On the review aggregator website Rotten Tomatoes, the series holds an approval rating of 97%, based on 69 reviews, with an average of rated reviews of 7.3/10.
+The website's critics consensus reads, "The Boroughs exudes excellence through its wonderfully plotted sci-fi trappings, star-studded cast, heartfelt narrative, and genuine ingenuity; a new classic through-and-through."
+Metacritic, which uses a weighted average, assigned a score of 71 out of 100 based on 28 critics, indicating "generally favorable" reviews.

+Soundtrack

+The Boroughs (Soundtrack from the Netflix Series) was released on June 19, 2026.